LuisMayo/objection-engine-docs/README.md

 DETAILS PENDING

 ### v1 Bots

+[Objection engine](https://github.com/LuisMayo/objection_engine) is a python library aimed at rendering Ace Attorney-like videos given a list of comments used during the first generation of objection engine

 Those are bots that manage their own queues and are offered kinda as standalone systems